Keith Chegwin: Presenting and later career

 In the mid-1970s, Chegwin moved away from acting, becoming a household name presenting programmes such as Multi-Coloured Swap Shop (1976–82), Cheggers Plays Pop (1978–86) and, in the 1980s, Saturday Superstore.
 As Brown Sauce, he and Swap Shop co-presenters Noel Edmonds and Maggie Philbin released the pop single "I Wanna Be a Winner", which reached number 15 in January 1982, and a follow-up single as the Saucers called "Spring Has Sprung".
 On Swap Shop and Superstore, he was featured in outside broadcasts; on Swap Shop they were called Swaparama, appearing at outdoor venues around Britain, where he helped children swap their toys.
 On Superstore, Chegwin had a similar role.

-Chegwin was known for his off-the-cuff ad-lib style of broadcasting.
-He stated that no-one had ever written a word for him.
-Chegwin's career waned in the late 1980s and 1990s, due to his alcoholism, as detailed, in his own words, in his semi-autobiographical book, Shaken But Not Stirred.
+Chegwin's career waned in the late 1980s and 1990s, due to his alcoholism, which he later described in his semi-autobiographical book, Shaken But Not Stirred.
 From 1989 to 1991, he hosted the live nightly Sky talent programme Sky Star Search.
-Chegwin stopped drinking after his appearance on the Richard and Judy show This Morning on 5 November 1992.
-Chegwin's career regained speed in 1993 when he presented the "Down Your Doorstep" outside broadcast segment on The Big Breakfast and subsequently hosted the show from 1995 to 1996.
-Chegwin also presented a short-lived cookery show called The Heat is On for UK Living in 1997.
-Only 1 series of the show was produced and was not renewed for further series.
-Chegwin went on to present a revived version of the 1970s gameshow It's a Knockout on Channel 5 from 1999 to 2000.
-He also toured the country hosting Graham Fisher's International Knockout for corporate and charity events.
+He stopped drinking after his appearance on the Richard and Judy show This Morning on 5 November 1992.
+His career regained speed in 1993 when he presented the "Down Your Doorstep" outside broadcast segment on The Big Breakfast and subsequently hosted the show from 1995 to 1996.
+He also presented a cookery show called The Heat is On for UK Living in 1997, of which one series was produced.
+He went on to present a revived version of the 1970s gameshow It's a Knockout on Channel 5 from 1999 to 2000.

-In 2000 Chegwin presented his own internet TV show, where his daily audience for the seven-week trial reached over 250,000.
-Chegwin presented the Yorkshire Television-made Channel 5 nudist gameshow Naked Jungle, appearing naked except for a hat.
-He identified making the show as "the worst career move" in his life.
+In 2000 Chegwin presented an internet TV show, where his daily audience for the seven-week trial reached over 250,000.
+He presented the Yorkshire Television-made Channel 5 nudist gameshow Naked Jungle, appearing naked except for a hat.
+He later described making the show as "the worst career move" in his life.